dhillonajender/Simulation/README.md

 2. BankArea.java

 It is the class that manages all the queues.
-We use different queues to manage the waiting customers, customers under service, free tellers and busy tellers.
+I use different queues to manage the waiting customers, customers under service, free tellers and busy tellers.

 3. Teller.java